Bike helmet size chart and how to measure for a bike helmet

 Adjustability

 It’s also good to remember that helmets are very adjustable.
-This doesn’t mean you will be able to use a medium if you are small.
+This doesn’t mean you can use a medium if you are small.
 It just means they are adjustable within the sizing range you are choosing.

 What to look for in a bike helmet

-When it comes to finding the right bike helmet, there are other factors besides size.
-There are also a lot of other things to consider.
+Regarding finding the right bike helmet, there are other factors to consider besides size.
 Here’s what we recommend taking into account alongside the correct size.

 Weight

-When choosing a bike helmet, it’s good to consider weight.
-Some are very lightweight and feel like you are wearing nothing, while others can be quite heavy, which can make them feel uncomfortable.
+When choosing a bike helmet, consider weight.
+Some are very lightweight and feel like you are wearing nothing, while others can be quite heavy, making them uncomfortable.
 Light helmets weigh 150g to 250g, and heavy helmets weigh 300g to 500g.

 Style

-When it comes to picking the right helmet for the job, think about the type of helmet you want, whether it be a mountain bike helmet or a road bike helmet.
-Then think about what it looks like and if you like the way it looks.
+When picking the right helmet for the job, consider the type of helmet you want, whether it be a mountain bike helmet or a road bike helmet.
+Then, consider what it looks like and whether you like the way it looks.

 Safety standard